Orion98MC/node-watch/README.md

 ## Requirements: OSX ONLY! :(

-The node-watch script is using a little binary executable (source included in src/) that makes use of kqueue in OSX to register for file descriptors changes which is a lot better than polling the filesystem every 500 ms or whatever.
+The node-watch script is using a little binary executable (source included in src/) that makes use of kqueue/kevent in OSX to register for file descriptors changes which is a lot better than polling the filesystem every 500 ms or whatever.
 Since my development plateform is a mac laptop and because I didn't have the time (yet) to investigate on how to do the very same on GNU/Linux and other OSes it will only work on OSX.

 ## Installation

 Make a link in one of you binary search PATH directory to the node-watch script

     $ cd ~/bin
     $ ln -s path-to-node-watch/node-watch

 ## Usage